dividohq/mars-rover-chg/README.md

 5. **Clean commit history**: one of the best ways for us to understand how you think is to see how you approached the problem.
 Commit early and often; don't be afraid to use multiple branches and make changes as you go.
 Logical, understandable commit messages are a bonus.

+## Extra Credit

+Extra points if your code handles unexpected situations graciously and takes into account the plateu size when calculating movements

+# Good Luck !